-Appendix The California State University and Colleges The individual California State Colleges were brought together as a system by the Donahoe Higher Education Act of 1960.
+The California State University and Colleges The individual California State Colleges were brought together as a system by the Donahoe Higher Education Act of 1960.
 In 1972 the system became The California State University and Colleges.
 Today, 16 of the 19 campuses have the title "University."
 The oldest campus-San Jose State University-was founded in 1857 and became the first institution of public higher education in California.
-The newest campus - California State College, Bakersfield-began instruction in 1970.
+The newest campus-California State College, Bakersfield-began instruction in 1970.
 Responsibility for The California State University and Colleges is vested in the Board of Trustees, whose members are appointed by the Governor.
 The Trustees appoint the Chancellor, who is the chief executive officer of the system, and the Presidents, who are the chief executive officers on the respective campuses.

 The Trustees, the Chancellor and the Presidents develop systemwide policy, with actual implementation at the campus level taking place through broadly based consultative procedures.
 The Academic Senate of The California State University and Colleges, made up of elected representatives of the faculty from each campus, recommends academic policy to the Board of Trustees through the Chancellor.
 Academic excellence has been achieved by The California State University and Colleges through a distinguished faculty, whose primary responsibility is superior teaching.
 While each campus in the system has its own unique geographic and curricular character, all campuses, as multipurpose institutions, offer undergraduate and graduate instruction for professional and occupational goals as well as broad liberal education.
 All of the campuses require for graduation a basic program of "General Education-Breadth Requirements" regardless of the type of bachelor's degree or major field selected by the student.
+The CSUC offers more than 1,400 bachelor's and master's degree programs in some 200 subject areas.
+Approximately 350 of these programs are offered so that students can complete all upperdivision and graduate requirements by part-time late afternoon and evening study.
+In addition, a variety of teaching and school service credential programs are available.
 A limited number of doctoral degrees are offered jointly with the University of California, and with private universities in California.

-Presently, under the system's "New Approaches to Higher Education," the campuses are implementing a wide variety of innovative programs to meet the changing needs of students and society.
-Among pilot programs under way are instructional television projects, selfpaced learning plans, minicourses, and credit-by-examination alternatives.
-The Consortium of The California State University and Colleges fosters and sponsors local, regional and statewide external degree and certificate programs to meet the needs of individuals who find it difficult or impossible to attend classes on a campus.
-Enrollments in fall 1978 totaled approximately 300,000 students, who were taught by a faculty of 17,500.
-Last year the system awarded over 53 percent of the bachelor's degrees and 33 percent of the master's degrees granted in California.
-Over 700,000 persons have been graduated from the nineteen campuses since 1960.
+The Consortium of the CSUC draws on the resources of the 19 campuses to offer regional and statewide off-campus degree, certificate, and credential programs to individuals who find it difficult or impossible to attend classes on a campus.
+In addition to Consortium programs, individual campuses also offer external degree programs.
+Enrollments in fall 1979 totaled approximately 300,000 students, who were taught by a faculty of 18,000.
+Last year the system awarded over 52 percent of the bachelor's degrees and 32 percent of the master's degrees granted in California.
+Over 725,000 persons have been graduated from the nineteen campuses since 1960.
+The California State University and Colleges